-Bugs do several things really well, but what they do best is captured in their name: They bug us!
+Bugs do several things really well, and their name captures what they do best: They bug us!
 Even worse, some species of bugs bite us, and bug bites are never fun.
 Half the time we don’t even realize we’ve been bitten until we start to feel itchy, and by then the culprit is long gone.
-However, you can often tell what type of bug bit you by inspecting the bite wound or welt that develops later on.
-Determining the insect that bit you can help you to eliminate that bug.
+However, you can often tell what type of insect bit you by inspecting the bite wound or welt that develops later on.
+Determining the insect that bit you can help you to eliminate it.

 Bed Bug Bites

 Bed bugs are infamous.
 They’re hard to spot and even harder to eradicate.
 If you’re traveling and develop a series of itchy, small red skin bumps, it could be a sign you’ve encountered these pesky critters.
 Often times, the bites will make a straight line, rather than appear haphazardly.
-You’ll notice these bumps within 1-3 days after you get bit.
+You’ll notice these bumps within 1-3 days after you are bitten.

 Spider bites aren’t usually harmful.
-Non-poisonous spider bites often look like a red circumscribed circle and often hurt less than a bee sting.
-A poisonous spider bite, however, is extremely dangerous.
+Non-venomous spider bites often look like a red circumscribed circle and often hurt less than a bee sting.
+A venomous spider bite, however, is extremely dangerous.
 In the U.S., the most common poisonous spiders are the black widow and the brown recluse.
 The brown recluse bite can quickly progress to skin erosion after looking like a bruise or blood blister.
 A black widow bite looks like two fang marks and feels like a pin prick initially, but begins to swell and hurt as the hours go by.
-Poisonous spider bites are also accompanied by nausea, weakness, sweating and headaches often accompany venomous spider bites.
-If you think you may have been bitten by a poisonous spider, it’s important to seek medical treatment immediately.
+Nausea, weakness, sweating and headaches often accompany venomous spider bites.
+If you think a venomous spider has bitten you, it’s important to seek medical treatment immediately.
 You may also find that you have an allergic reaction to the bite, with heart palpitations, rapid heartbeat, tightness in your chest, and other symptoms.
 If this happens, your best course of action is to seek a doctor’s treatment immediately.

-Tick bites might go unnoticed, and once one is locked on you, it’s difficult to get it off.
-If you develop a characteristic bull’s eye pattern, which can arise even a month later, you should get checked by a doctor for Lyme disease.
+Tick bites might go unnoticed, but once one clamps itself to you, it can be difficult to get it off.
+If the bite area develops a bull’s eye pattern, which can arise even a month later, ask a doctor to test you for Lyme disease.
 Another possible consequence of tick bites is Rocky Mountain spotted fever, which gives you a fever, headache, and a rash that starts on your wrists and ankles.
 Unfortunately, tick bites rarely hurt or cause any immediate symptoms, so it's important to check for ticks after spending time outdoors.

 At Mosquito Magnet®, we specialize in products that trap and kill mosquitoes and other biting insects.
-For more information on Mosquito Magnet® traps and accessory bundles, call us at 800-953-5737 or join Mosquito Magnet® on Facebook for regular updates about biting insects and their control efforts.
+For more information on Mosquito Magnet® CO2 mosquito traps and accessory bundles, call us at 800-953-5737 or join Mosquito Magnet® on Facebook for regular updates about biting insects and their control efforts.